OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/sample4/README.md

     </icf:OpenICFContainer>

 Note that Carter got updated, Doe got created, and Jensen got deleted.
 This is all based on the policies declared in sync.json.

 You can also try changing data in either the CSV or the XML and running recon again.
 You should see the changes you make in the CSV used as authoritative, overriding any changes you make in the XML and the two remaining in sync.

 These users will not be visible from the OpenIDM UI, since they are mapped directly rather than via the internal OpenIDM repository.

+# Sample 4 through the Administration UI

+Similar to Sample 1, the steps in this sample can be performed through the Administration UI.
+For more details please consult the [Installation Guide](http://openidm.forgerock.org/doc/install-guide/index.html).